kolbevich/hotel-search/integration_test/README.md

 # 🧪 Integration Tests for Hotel Search App

 This directory contains integration tests for the **Hotel Search Flutter application**.
 Here you can find:
-● Documentation of environment setup
+- Documentation of environment setup
-● Script for running tests across multiple devices
+- Script for running tests across multiple devices
-● A list of all required dependencies and versions is in the pubspec.yaml file.
+- List of all required dependencies and versions is in the pubspec.yaml file.
-● Core Test Scenarios
+- Core Test Scenarios
-● Documentation of test structure
+- Documentation of test structure
-● Complete test suite implementation of said scenarios ● Instructions for running tests
+- Complete test suite implementation of said scenarios
+- Instructions for running tests
-● Test results and coverage reports (Allure format)
+- Test results and coverage reports (Allure format)

 ## Environment setup